Ensono/amido.github.io/docs/workloads/azure/backend/java/quickstart_java.md

   enabled: false
 ```

+Alternatively, you can use Spring `local` profile, which is configured to not require cloud infrastructure to run.
+For the details, please follow the [Spring Profiles](https://www.baeldung.com/spring-profiles#4-jvm-system-parameter) article.

 There are two corresponding environment variables that need to be set to interact with these systems:

 ```text